-- 5.4.41 Where there is evidence to indicate that the designated features of a site are currently being adversely affected by gamebird releases permitted by a past SSSI consent, the damage should be halted as soon as possible.
-This may involve the serving of a Stop Notice or a Prevention Notice served under the Environmental Damage Regulations (for European Sites).
-Contact the Enforcement and Appeals Team at enforcement@naturalengland.org.uk for further advice if you are considering this option. - 5.4.42 Where damage has been caused by gamebird releasing as a result of a past consent and/or there is a credible threat to a site's condition occurring in the future as a result of a past SSSI consent that remains live, that consent should be prioritised for review as soon as reasonably practicable.
+- 5.4.42 Where there is evidence to indicate that the designated features of a site are currently being adversely affected by gamebird releases permitted by a past SSSI consent, the damage should be halted as soon as possible.
+This may involve the serving of a Stop Notice or a Prevention Notice served under the Environmental Damage (Prevention and Remediation) (England) Regulations 2015. - 5.4.43 Where damage has been caused by gamebird releasing as a result of a past consent and/or there is a credible threat to a site's condition occurring in the future as a result of a past SSSI consent that remains live, that consent should be prioritised for review as soon as reasonably practicable.
 It should be re-assessed with a view to formally modifying or withdrawing it in accordance with the guidelines above.
-This should formally be reported as a condition threat on CMSi.
-In the first instance, we should work proactively with the consent holder to seek their support and co-operation to voluntarily modify their operations and comply with these current guidelines.
-We should openly and sensitively engage with them over any formal modification/withdrawal we or they might propose, especially so that the accompanying right to appeal and option of claiming compensation is still clearly understood.
-Consult the Protected Sites Team at protectedareas@naturalengland.org.uk for further advice if you are considering this option. - 5.4.43 Similarly, there may be situations where releases have been occurring without significant effects but without any formal consent.
+This should formally be reported as a condition pressure on the Designated Sites database.
+In the first instance, we should work proactively with the consent holder to seek their support and co-operation to voluntarily modify their operations in practice and comply with these current guidelines.
+We should openly and sensitively engage with them over any formal modification/withdrawal we or they might propose, especially so that the accompanying right to appeal and option of claiming compensation is still clearly understood. - 5.4.44 Similarly, there may be situations where releases have been occurring without significant effects but without any formal consent.
 The SSSI owner/occupier must be reminded to stop any further releasing until they have submitted a written notice and received a consent.